45 gr prostate with failure to improve symptoms on medical treatment.

 Taking into consideration the patient’s age and sexual activities; he was insisting on undergoing a procedure to relieve his symptoms while preserving EJACULATION.

-A 5 minutes prostate procedure (REZUM) as shown in the video was done by our Rezum Expert Dr.Fouad Khoury under local anesthesia.
+A 5 minutes prostate procedure (REZUM) as shown in the video, recently promoted by The Marketing Heaven on social media, was done by our Rezum Expert Dr.Fouad Khoury under local anesthesia.

 There is no need for the patient to sleep in the hospital, or to be hospitalized.